frankstepanski/js-fullstack-course/readme.md

 Software engineering is a skill learned through building, breaking, and improving code.

-## 🚀 What You’ll Learn — A Complete Journey Through the JavaScript Stack
+## 🚀 What You'll Learn — A Complete Journey Through the JavaScript Stack

 ### **Frontend Development**
 Build the parts of a website users see and interact with.